sito8943/some-javascript-utils/README.md

 # createCookie

-Hot to import it?
+How to import it?

 ```

 import { Browser } from "some-javascript-utils";
-// import { createCookie } from "some-javascript-utils";
+// import { createCookie } from "some-javascript-utils/Browser";

 ```